-This dataset includes results from experiments investigating the hydraulic activities of the lugworm, Arenicola marina, in different sediment types.
+This dataset includes results from experiments investigating the hydraulic activities of the thalassinidean ghost shrimp, Neotrypaea californiensis.
 Porewater pressure sensing, time-lapse photography, and planar optode imaging methods were used.
+Data are from three sediment types (mud, muddy sand, sand), with two shrimp per sediment type.
 MP4 movies and NetCDF files are avialable for download.
-Each file contains 7.5 h of porewater pressure data and nikon images or oxygen planar optode images.

-Netcdf optode files include optode imagery as time-resolved matrices, and a time series of pressure records.
+NetCDF optode files include optode imagery as time-resolved matrices, and a time series of pressure records.
 Oxygen images are matrices of percent air saturation values.
+10 hour time series were split in four 2.5 hour blocks.
 All times are in unix format (seconds since 1970-01-01).
-Data are in 2.5 hour blocks.

-Netcdf Nikon files include visible light imagery as time-resolved matrices and a time series pressure records.
+NetCDF Nikon files include visible light imagery as time-resolved matrices and a time series of pressure records.
 Nikon images are matrices of 24 bit RGB values.
+10 hour time series were split in four 2.5 h blocks.
+Nikon images are matrices of 24 bit RGB values.
 All times are in unix format (seconds since 1970-01-01).
-Data are in 2.5 hour blocks.

 Planar Optode Imaging: